Take Out (2004 film)

-Take Out is a 2004 independent film depicting a day-in-the-life of an undocumented Chinese immigrant working as a deliveryman for a Chinese take-out shop in New York City.
-Written and directed by Shih-Ching Tsou and Sean Baker, the film was nominated for the John Cassavetes Award in the 2008 Independent Spirit Awards.
+Take Out is a 2004 American independent drama film written and directed by Sean Baker and Shih-Ching Tsou.
+Tsou's co-directorial debut feature and Baker's second work, the film follows an undocumented Chinese immigrant working as a deliveryman for a Chinese take-out shop in New York City.

+Take Out initially premiered at the Slamdance Film Festival in January 2004, but did not see a wider release until 2008.
+It received acclaim from critics, and holds a 100% rating on film aggregation website Rotten Tomatoes.

 Plot

 Take Out is a day-in-the-life of Ming Ding, an undocumented Chinese immigrant working as a deliveryman for a Chinese take-out shop in New York City.
 Ming is behind with payments on his huge debt to the smugglers who brought him to the United States.
 The collectors have given him until the end of the day to deliver the money that is due.
 After borrowing most of the money from friends and relatives, Ming realizes that the remainder must come from the day's delivery tips.
 In order to do so, he must make more than double his average daily income.